 - Finally, you spread the vegetables out at the bottom of a casserole dish and top them with the grain mixture.
 Bake for about half a hour, and dinner is ready!

 Feel free to adjust the filling to your liking.
 If you don’t like mushrooms, you can omit them and use zucchini or bell peppers instead.
 Collards can be used instead of chard.
 Chickpeas can be used in the place of cannellini beans.
 Play with the recipe and make it your own!

 - 3/4 cup millet

 - 1 small red onion chopped (about 1 cup)

 - 2 cloves garlic minced

 - 10 ounces white button or crimini mushrooms sliced

-- 1 large bunch kale stems removed, chopped
+- 1 large bunch Kale stems removed, chopped (about 6 cups)

 - 1 cup vegetable stock